Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Results

-In terms of physical fidelity, scattered observations are significantly more successful than the block task, as shown in figure \ref{fig:da_sparse_block_statistics}.
-Note that the results shown here are generated using the strategy outlined in \S\ref{subsec:DA} to ensure that the generated ensemble approximates the posterior distribution conditioned on observations.
-While both tasks can match the mean streamwise velocity (figure~\ref{fig:da_sparse_block_statistics}$a$), Reynolds shear stress profile of the scattered observations task shows much better agreement with the DNS (figure~\ref{fig:da_sparse_block_statistics}$b$) compared to the block task.
-Both tasks can match the two-point correlation of the DNS and that of prior samples accurately at the beginning of the buffer layer at $y^+=15$ up to approximately $\Updelta z/h = 1$ (figure~\ref{fig:da_sparse_block_statistics}$c$).
-However, further away from the wall there are some minor deviations.
-The premultiplied energy spectra shown in figure~\ref{fig:da_sparse_block_statistics}$(d)$ confirm that conditional samples can approximately match the length scales of the coherent structures in the buffer layer.
-The wavenumber with the highest energy is underestimated for both the scattered and the block data assimilation tasks.
-Furthermore, the spectra of the block task shows significant damping of the turbulent fluctuations in a broad band of wavenumbers.
-The difference between the two tasks is most apparent in the flatness and skewness profiles, which show significant discrepancies near the wall (figure \ref{fig:da_sparse_block_statistics}e,f) for the block task.
-The baseline configurations reveal distinct failure modes that highlight the intrinsic difficulty of diffusion-based data assimilation.
-Although diffusion posterior sampling provides a principled Bayesian framework for incorporating observations, our results show that practical performance depends sensitively on observation density, spatial configuration, and conditioning strength.
-A detailed analysis of this tension is presented, and the relation to classical ensemble-based data assimilation methods, in \S\ref{sec:discussion_enkf}.
+In terms of physical fidelity, the randomly scattered observations task is significantly more successful than the block task, as shown in figure~\ref{fig:da_sparse_block_statistics_with_uncertainty_bands}.
+The results shown here are generated using the strategy outlined in \S\ref{subsec:DA} to ensure that the generated ensemble approximates the posterior distribution conditioned on observations.
+The ensemble mean statistics together with the standard deviations computed from 300 posterior samples are presented for the unconditional prior and both conditional data assimilation baseline cases; additional ensemble mean statistics of first, second, and third order are provided in appendix~\ref{app:Additional_results}.
+The Reynolds shear stress profile of the scattered observations task shows similar performance to the prior samples and much better agreement with the DNS (figure~\ref{fig:da_sparse_block_statistics_with_uncertainty_bands}$a,d,g$) compared to the block task.
+The premultiplied energy spectra (figure~\ref{fig:da_sparse_block_statistics_with_uncertainty_bands}$b,e,$) confirm that posterior samples can approximately match the length scales of the coherent structures in the buffer layer, though the wavenumber with the highest energy is underestimated for both tasks and the block task additionally exhibits significant damping of turbulent fluctuations across a broad band of wavenumbers.
+The difference in physical fidelity between the two tasks is also apparent in the flatness profiles, which show significant discrepancies near the wall (figure~\ref{fig:da_sparse_block_statistics_with_uncertainty_bands}$c,f,i$) for the block task.